Research

 in a wide range of insect species, including Drosophila species, although

+not commonly found in the major vectors of disease.
 Broadly, we are interested in how the bacterium affects host biology and how insect invests in a response to the symbiont.
 In many insects, Wolbachia has been shown to reduce the ability of other co-infecting pathogens from replicating including viruses, bacteria and parasites.
 In the artificially, but stably infected Aedes aegypti, we are interested in understanding the mechanism of how Wolbachia reduces dengue replication.
 We have made progress in identifying contributing factors to pathogen blocking that include insect immunity and competition for cholesterol, both of which appear to correlate with Wolbachia densities.
 We are currently taking broader genomics and quantitative genetic approaches to identify the entire suite of host and Wolbachia-based factors that contribute to pathogen blocking in both Drosophila and Aedes.